-'''

-select count() from cim where drive = 'D:' and path like
+select count(\) from cim where drive = 'D:' and path like '\\MariaDB\\%';

-'\\MariaDB\\%';

-'''

 is prone to last almost forever (probably due to the LIKE clause).
-This is why, when not asking for some specific items, you should consider using the DIR table type instead.
+Therefore, when not asking for some specific items, you should consider using the DIR table type instead.